This (computer programming): C++

-Early versions of C++ did not include references and it has been suggested that had they been so in C++ from the beginning, this would have been a reference, not a pointer.
+Early versions of C++ (i.e. C with Classes) did not include references; the creator of C++, Bjarne Stroustrup, suggested that had they been so in C++ from the beginning, this would have been a reference, not a pointer.

-C++ lets objects destroy themselves with the source code statement: delete this.
+C++ lets objects destroy themselves with the source code statement: delete this;.
+However, this is valid only for objects which are heap-allocated.